Our Verdict

 In line with its role as a combination resort and backcountry shell, the Carbide is well equipped with ski-specific features but not too many additional bells and whistles.
 This jacket has four external zip pockets, one internal mesh, and one internal zip pocket.
 The internal zip pocket is also compatible with headphones.
 As far as resort-specific features go, this jacket also has a pass pocket on the arm to ensure you don't find yourself stuck at an RFID gate.

-For its backcountry specificity, we do wish that the hip pockets on this jacket were located a little higher on the waist.
+For its backcountry specificity, I do wish that the hip pockets on this jacket were located a little higher on the waist.
 Their location makes them difficult to access while wearing a backpack with a hip strap.
-Additionally, we wish the powder skirt was removable, as this feature can be left behind on minimalist backcountry days.
+Additionally, I wish the powder skirt was removable, as this feature can be left behind on minimalist backcountry days.

 Should You Buy the Outdoor Research Carbide?